This site requires a more recent version of Adobe Flash Player to function properly.

 Aeropostale's Revenue per Square Foot and Number of Stores

-In comparison, revenues from internet and catalog sales increased from around $42 million in 2005 to about $217 million in 2012.
+In comparison, revenues from internet and catalog sales increased from around $42 million in 2005 to an estimated $225 million in 2015.

 Trefis Forecast Rationale for Internet & Catalog Orders EBITDA Margin

 Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) are profits after factoring in typical expenses such as Cost of Goods and Services Sold, SG&A Expense and R&D Expense.
 EBITDA Margin represents divisional EBITDA as a percentage of divisional revenues.
 We adjust EBITDA figures to exclude non-recurring charges and non-cash charges such as Stock-Based Compensation Expense.

 Aeropostale's EBITDA (earnings before interest tax depreciation and amortization) margins stumbled from 25.7% in 2010 to 15.5% in 2011, primarily due to a sudden rise in cotton prices owing to floods in major cotton producing areas, that troubled the entire apparel industry.
 While many players recovered from the impact of cotton price rise in 2012, Aeropostale’s margins further declined to 13.9%, as it continued to offer heavy discounts across its product range.
 In 2013, low brand loyalty and sluggish consumer spending forced the retailer to usher heavier markdowns in order to sustain an adequate amount of store traffic.
 As a result, Aeropostale’s margins crashed to 6.3% and hovered around this level for the next two years, settling at 9.2% in 2015.